What Is Counter Credit On Your Bank Statement?

 Money deposited at the counter will usually clear immediately, allowing you to use it as you need.
 That’s because the bank doesn’t need to do any authorization or verification other than the deposit slip you fill out at the bank.

 Of course, each bank has its own set of rules, and you can always ask a teller when the money will be available.
-If the money is still showing pending after 24 hours, you can consider calling or visiting the bank to ask when the money will be available.
+If the money is still showing as pending after 24 hours, you can consider calling or visiting the bank to ask when the money will be available.

 Is There a Limit to Counter Credit?